cburgmer/json-path-comparison/comparison/README.md

 ## Explanation

-- ✓, the result of this tool matches what the majority says
+- ✓, the result of this tool matches the majority of results
-- ✗, the result is different to multiple others
+- ✗, the result does not match a majority
-- ?, the results disagree, but there are not enough samples to be conclusive on which one is probably correct
+- ?, the results disagree, but there is no clear consensus amongst the implementations
 - e, the tool failed executing the query and probably does not support this type of query
 - ¹, those tools actually return a scalar as an array of one element.
 This difference is not included for the sake of this comparison.